santhosh3891/springmvc-rest-application/README.md

         * 2.9.4 version of jackson library,
         * Java 12
         * Maven 3.8.0
    * pom.xml of this application will create a WAR file.
 Use `mvn clean install` command to create WAR file from source directory.
-Place the war file in `webapps` folder of tomcat server before starting it.
+Copy the war from `springmvc-rest-application/target` folder and place the war file in `webapps` folder of tomcat server before starting it.

 Please see to pom.xml for more details about dependencies.